Euclid Quick Data Release (Q1). A first view of the star-forming main sequence in the Euclid Deep Fields

 When looking at the full sample of objects -- not just spectroscopic ones -- there are no ground-truth values to compare with, but we can still investigate how our results agree with the full distribution of photometric redshifts, stellar masses, and \gls{sfr}, especially when compared with other surveys.
-This is done in the right panels in Fig.\,\ref{fig:z_comparison}, where we compare our results for the full sample (in red) with what is observed in COSMOS (in green), at the same magnitude cut applied in this work (i.e., $\HE < 24$), and with the same inferred \gls{pp} from the Q1 data products (PHZ, in blue).
+This is done in the right panels in Fig.\,\ref{fig:z_comparison}, where we compare our results for the full sample (the dashed red lines) with what is observed in the LePhare run from the classic catalog of COSMOS 2020 (the solid grey lines), and with the inferred \gls{pp} from the Q1 data products (PHZ, the dotted blue lines), both at the same magnitude cut applied in this work (i.e. $\HE < 24$).
 The first two distributions in redshift are comparable, with the main differences observed in a slightly lower fraction of $0.6 < z < 1.2$ objects in our sample (and conversely, a few more $z > 3$ galaxies), while the Q1 data products exhibit a significantly greater number of $z < 0.2$ objects.
-As for the stellar masses, our results improve with respect to the almost flat at $8 < \Mstarwun < 9$ distributions of Q1 data products; however, we find relatively fewer objects in the $10.2 < \Mstarwun < 11.2$ range and conversely more in the $9.2 < \Mstarwun < 10.2$ range with respect to COSMOS.
+As for the stellar masses, our results improve with respect to the almost flat at $8 < \Mstarwun < 9$ distributions of Q1 data products; however, we find fewer objects in the $10.2 < \Mstarwun < 11.2$ range and conversely more in the $9.2 < \Mstarwun < 10.2$ range with respect to COSMOS.